 One of the first decisions an individual has to make when deciding on a wine rack is what type of wood they want their piece to be constructed from.
 At WineRacks.com, we offer three varieties of wood which we stand by.
 These options are mahogany, pine, and oak.
 Mahogany, though, is the focus of this post.
 Often we find potential customers are torn between mahogany or redwood when it comes to deciding on the wood for their wine rack.
 While both are fine woods, we stand by mahogany for a variety of reasons.

 Mahogany is a heavy and very stable hardwood with coloring that varies from almost white to a deep brown.
-The grain of mahogany is usually straight and slightly lustrous, and the wood is naturally decay and moisture resistant.
+The grain of mahogany is usually straight and slightly lustrous, and the wood is naturally resistant to decay and moisture.
 It is no wonder then that mahogany’s rich coloring and durability make it a popular choice for all types of projects.

 When choosing your wine rack, it is imperative that you consider all of your options before coming to a final decision.
 Making the wrong decision in your choice of wood could result in wine that has been compromised by the racks holding it or a need to shell out more money in the future to fix a now faulty rack.

 We at WineRacks.com stand by our woods and our racks.